Food industry

 The surrounding agricultural regions and the more than six million consumers in the metropolitan area provide a solid foundation for growth in the food and beverage sector.

-The food industry accounts for about 10% of all employment in the manufacturing sector.
-Berlin is focused on:
+The Berlin food industry accounts for over 10% of employment in the manufacturing sector.
+The focus is on the production of:

 - confectionery and baked goods,